alecabrera27/US_Educational_Funding/README.md

  * Average National Assessment of Educational Progress Math Scores (4th & 8th Grade)
  * Average National Assessment of Educational Progress Reading Scores (4th & 8th Grade)

+## Questions we are seeking to answer

+The team is specifically interested in looking at exploring the following:

+* Are there correlations between funding and/or expenditures and the average NAEP Math/Reading scores for 4th and 8th grade?
+* How do funding and expenditures of higher performing states (as defined by higher average NAEP Math/Reading scores) compare to states that are lower performing?

 ## Team Makeup

 Considering the scope of the project, a team has been formed that comprises of the following individuals: